-Dr. Rina Sircar, core faculty in the Asian and Comparative Studies program at CIIS, has been with CIIS for many years, having earned a Doctoral degree in Indian Philosophy from Gujarat University, India, in 1974 and a second Ph.D. in South Asian Studies from the California Institute of Asian Studies in 1976.
+Dr. Rina Sircar, former core faculty and Professor Emerita of the Asian and Comparative Studies program at CIIS, was with CIIS for many years.
+She earned a Doctoral degree in Indian Philosophy from Gujarat University, India, in 1974 and a second Ph.D. in South Asian Studies from the California Institute of Asian Studies in 1976.

 In addition to more than 30 years of teaching experience and authoring several publications, Dr. Sircar is co-founder and resident meditation teacher of the Taungpulu Kaba-Aye monastery and its San Francisco center, where she conducts retreats on mindfulness, insight, healing, and death and dying in the Theravada forest tradition.
 Dr. Sircar currently holds the World Peace Buddhist Chair in the Philosophy and Religion department.

 Conducted by Jim Ryan, co-director of Asian and Comparative Studies, and Sharon Roe, graduate student in Asian and Comparative Studies, this interview took place on March 2, 2003.